 Back to the village.
 Find out how the

-villagers live with the thermal while wandering amongst the houses and
+villagers live with the thermal while you wander amongst the houses and

 thermal pools.
 Guided tours that run hourly are a great source of

 information and learning so make sure to jump on one.
-Guiding is in the blood here in the village as they have been doing it for generations now and that's a whole other story in itself.
+Guiding is in the blood, as the villagers have been doing it for generations.

 A cultural

-performance takes place twice a day and you can try your hand at
+performance takes place twice a day.
+Try your hand at

 weaving and also eating food straight out of the hot pools or stone

-Tip: You can view the geysers erupting on the Te Puia side of the Whakarewarewa thermal valley but you can't get close to them from this side...
-YET.
-Blasted gate.
+You can view geysers erupting up close on the Te Puia side of the

 Getting To Whakarewarewa